 • Utilizing Less than Truckload Shipping – On the Road (OTR) and full-truckload (FTL) shipping methods are where the majority of the driver shortage takes place, as these methods require a lot of time on the road and that hard truck driver lifestyle.
 LTL and parcel drivers, on the other hand, come home every night.

-Currently, we have a driver shortage of 48,000 and when aligning these numbers with freight forecasts, we could have a shortage of 330,000 drivers by 2024 (Update: as of 2021, ATA says we need another 80,000 truck drivers).
+The truck driver shortage is a complex challenge requiring multi-faceted solutions, from expanding workforce demographics to improving driver lifestyle conditions.
 If carriers start thinking more strategically about untapped workforce pools and continue to offer comprehensive benefits packages with competitive pay, we can fix this problem.
 Another option is to focus your shipping needs on less than truckload shipping, where drivers are given shorter, more localized routes, allowing them to come home each night.
-To learn more about how less than truckload shipping can save your company money, contact us here at Redwood Logistics.
+To learn more about how Redwood's approach to less than truckload shipping can save your company money, contact us.